EAL Terminology

 Search Plan Strategy

 Plan for identification and inclusion of articles and reports which include specific terms.
 Both word search and keyword search using MeSH definitions are used.
-Plan includes the databases to search like PubMed, Medline, EMBASE, Cochrane, DARE, ERIC, and AHRQ,
+The plan includes databases to search for, like PubMed, Medline, EMBASE, Cochrane, DARE, ERIC, and AHRQ,

 Study Design Table